AdobeDocs/asset-compute.en/help/develop-custom-application.md

     create console.json
     ```

-1. When prompted with `Which Adobe I/O App features do you want to enable for this project?`, select at least `Actions`:
+1. When prompted with `Which Adobe I/O App features do you want to enable for this project?`, select `Actions`.
+Make sure to deselect `Web Assets` option as web assets use different authentication and authorization checks.

     ```bash
     ?
 Which Adobe I/O App features do you want to enable for this project?